 Please note: later in the year this feature is less useful.
 I find it difficult to recognize it in the field and it doesn’t always apply as adult birds can have pointed tail feathers too.
 So this particular feature isn’t that useful!

 Hornemann’s Arctic Redpoll, adult, Greenland, March, 2013.
 Round tail feathers.

-Lesser Redpoll, adult male, Scheveningen, The Netherlands, January 2006.
+Mealy Redpoll, adult male, Scheveningen, The Netherlands, January 2006.
 Round tail feathers.